Horror with camera angles

 Leaving tech discussions aside and focusing on what The Medium actually aims at offering, we find a unique horror experience.
 Echoing all the way back to classics like Silent Hill and Resident Evil.

-At first glance, it’s usage of camera angles as you explore the apartment of the main character, Marianne, in post-communism Poland, gives memories of the original Resident Evil trilogy.
-Even more so, as the setting uses vintage architecture and interiors with a vibe of eastern Europe.
+At first glance, it’s usage of camera angles as you explore the apartment of the main character, Marianne in post-communism Poland, reverbs memories of the original Resident Evil trilogy.
+Further heightened with the location using vintage architecture and interiors. albeit with a vibe of eastern Europe.

-The beginning is a nod towards RE, but as you continue playing it becomes apparent that it's clearly inspired by Silent Hill too.
-Marianne is preparing the funeral of her adoptive father, who incidentally ran a funeral home, and gets a phone call.
-A distressed caller cries for her help at an abandoned hotel complex, coinicidentally a location where a massacre took place years ago.
-Marianne is called upon because she's a medium, she can touch people or places and look into the other side of life, the afterlife.
+The story begins with Marianne preparing the funeral of her adoptive father, who incidentally ran a funeral home, and receives a phone call.
+The distressed caller cries for her help at an abandoned hotel complex, coincidentally a location where a massacre took place years ago, and Marianne is called upon because she's a medium.
+In other words, she can touch people or places and look into the other side of life, the afterlife.

-Leaving for the Niwa complex, we gradually get a feel of the mood this game offers.
-It progresses through lonely woodlands before arriving at a huge parking lot in front of the Niwa complex, here we get a typical Silent Hill vibe: a familiar world, yet cold, foggy and creepy.
-Entering the building we realise we're not alone.
-Marianne's medium abilities soon come to work as she enters the alternate reality.
+Leaving for the Niwa complex, we gradually get a sense of the mood this title is aiming for.
+It progresses through lonely woodlands before arriving at a huge parking lot in front of the complex, here we get a typical Silent Hill vibe: a familiar world, yet cold, foggy and creepy.
+Entering the building we realise we're not alone and Marianne's medium abilities soon become necessary as she enters the alternate reality.

 This dimension shift is where The Medium becomes truly unique, standing out further than even Silent Hill's famous dimension shifts.
 The Medium lets you view both the normal and the medium world at the same time, in a splitscreen setup.
-Technically, a demanding graphical effect.
-We’re talking two rendered worlds at the same time, each with their own unique set of textures, giving us an understanding why this wasn't released on last-gen.
+Technically a demanding graphical effect; we’re talking two rendered worlds at the same time, with their own unique set of textures, giving us an understanding why this wasn't released on last-gen.

 Viewing both worlds simultaneous allows you to compare and, fascinatingly, study them both at the same time.
 It also serves a clear purpose, adding puzzle elements needed to find clues and objects in one reality, to progress in the other dimension.